Parker Moloney: Later life

 There were no parliamentary pensions, which left Moloney almost destitute.
 He sold his house and moved in with his sister-in-law.
-With former colleague Richard Keane, he managed to buy two old mining dumps near Bendigo, which were sold to Collins House for £3000.
+With former colleague Richard Keane, he managed to buy two old mining dumps near Bendigo, which were sold to the Collins House Group for £3000.
 He also became active in the share market.
 By 1939 he was president of the Australian Labor Party in Victoria, but, despite two unsuccessful Senate campaigns, he withdrew from politics in 1943, when Labor won office.
 Although he gradually moved away from the ALP, he certainly never joined the DLP and in fact, disagreed with many of the policies of the Democratic Labor Party.
 Chairman of the Victorian Dried Fruits Board from 1936 to 1957, he was only able to retire after Prime Minister Robert Menzies ensured he would be provided with a pension.
 He was closely associated with Archbishop Daniel Mannix, and was always interested in horse-racing.